How Long Do IRS Audits Take?

 After you receive the Internal Revenue Services (IRS) agency notice that you are under audit, the IRS has up to three years to audit you.
 While the time varies on different cases, most audits are completed within a year.

-So, for a person filing on April 15, 2019, the statute would expire on April 15, 2022.
+So, for a person filing on April 15, 2020, the statute would expire on April 15, 2023.
 In most cases, the IRS will finish an audit within a year.
-Even though the IRS has up to three years to audit your return, they like to close audits well before the statute of limitation expires.
+Even though the IRS has up to three years to audit your return, they like to close audits well before the statute of limitations expires.
 In fact, it is actually stated in the IRS training manual – the Internal Revenue Manual – that IRS agents must “strictly adhere to” the rule of opening and closing audits within 26 months after the due of the return or the date it was filed, whichever was later.

 In the rare case of tax fraud, the IRS doesn’t have a statute of limitations.
 If there is a large amount of unreported income, the statute is six years to audit.
 However, the IRS rarely goes into an audit expecting an extended statute.
 Auditors go in assuming that three years is the limit and will generally work to complete the audit within that timeframe.

 The Internal Revenue Service agency performs three types of audits that generally last from a few months to about a year.

 1. Mail Audits

 These audits are usually quick and straightforward and are done by mail.
 The IRS notifies the taxpayer with seven months of filing their return that they will be audited.
 Depending on the issues involved and how quickly and completely a taxpayer responds to their audit letter, mail audits usually wrap up within three to six months.

 Your tax professional or you will meet with the IRS agent at an IRS office.
 These audits are usually started within a year after you file the return and are wrapped up in three to six months.
 If you don’t provide complete information or if the auditor finds issues and wants to expand into other areas or years, you can expect a delay.